Whitecat18/Mavoc-Antivirus/README.md

 <details>
   <summary><b>Custom BlackList Configuration</b></summary>
-  <p>You can custom your own black list program to block sites
+  <p>You can customize the blacklist file to block sites that performed some malicious activity
-By default it has over 42000 Malicious and scamming sites.</p>
+By default, it has over 46000 Malicious and scamming sites.</p>
 </details>

 <details>
 <summary><b>Setting Path for Schedule Scan</b></summary>
-<p>You can customize the path for the schedule scan . edit the schedule-scanning.py , search <b>`# PATH FOR SCHEDULE SCANNING`</b> in the directories_to_scan =
+<p>You can customize the path for the scheduled scan. edit the schedule-scanning.py , search <b>`# PATH FOR SCHEDULE SCANNING`</b> in the directories_to_scan =
-  [] add the following path for your needs.</p>
+  [] Add the following path for your needs.</p>
 </details>

 ####  UPDATES ..,

-Updates are on the way , The Update Option will be avaiable when releaes new version on it  .
+Updates are on the way, The Update Option will be available when the new version is on it.

 - [X] Mavoc Beta -> 1.0.0
 - [ ] Mavoc Installer ( Will Be Released within this week )
-- [ ] Heuristic Advance Logic Implementatition
+- [ ] Heuristic Advance Logic Implementation
 - [ ] Additional features to Network Protection

 #### Contribution

-Everyone can contribute to this software , i will verify , test and merge it .
+Everyone can contribute to this software, I will verify, test, and merge it.

-<i> Special thanks to Phoenix for helping me in the Design Layouts 🍀 </i>
+<i> Special thanks to Phoenix for helping me with the Design Layouts and Network Protection module 🍀 </i>